DexterHuang/CyberCodeOnline/contribution/notes/files/N30N_karen.md

 She looked at him appraisingly for several moments, considering.

-_"He was your ami, qui?
+_"He was your ami, oui?
 Bien!
 Sergei, I should like to have a talk with this ..
 Citron person.
 Perhaps it will be more .. fruitful than the other conversation.
 The one with Le Escargot."_

 Sergei winced, remembering.
 That had been a **very** expensive conversation!
 They'd had to replace the entire carpet for one thing.
 And redecorate.